 Volunteers choose how frequently and how many hours they like to work within the prescribed business hours of the pantry under most circumstances.

 Students typically volunteer outside of school hours.
 (Monday afternoons or Saturdays)

-Students can get verification of their community services hours from the Executive Director upon request.
+Students and those serving Court Ordered Community Service can get verification of their community services hours from the Executive Director upon request.